okelet/proxychanger/README.md

 * Notifications when a new proxy is set
 * CLI to list, add, edit, remove and set proxies
 * DBus control; if the indicator is running, the CLI connects to the already running instance
-* Run custom scripts when a proxy is set/unset (TODO)
+* Run custom scripts when a proxy is set/unset

 ## Installation